Start to search for your apartment in Barcelona

 For the fashion conscious, there are numerous upmarket retailers.
-As a safe and residential part of town, it’s not as bustling in the evenings as other areas in the city; so if you’re looking for peace and quiet, Les Corts may be a perfect fit for you.
+As a safe and residential part of town, it’s not as bustling in the evenings as other areas in the city; so if you’re looking for peace and quiet, apartments in Les Corts may be a perfect fit for you.

 Gracia is only 1 kilometer north of central Barcelona and is a tranquil, Catalan area.
-If you're looking for apartments to rent in Gracia Barcelona, there you'll find an area with a nice feel: old winding streets open up into plazas dotted with bars and restaurants.
+If you're looking for apatments to rent in Gracia Barcelona, there you'll find an area with a nice feel: old winding streets open up into plazas dotted with bars and restaurants.